 You’ll typically come to the coaching process with an overall goal or set of objectives and I’ll work with you through a number of coaching sessions to support you to achieve this.

 As a professional and qualified coach, I use various skills, techniques and powerful questioning to help my clients gain insight and clarity to move forward.
 At the end of each session, I’ll invite you to commit to key actions to take before our next meeting.
 I’ll hold you to account and check in with you to see how you’re getting on.

 I do not give advice or tell you what to do.
 It’s a guided process, I’ll challenge your thinking, help you to see things from different angles, and bring new perspectives to the issue.
 I’ll help you to gain clarity and find the answers within yourself to move forward.

 The starting point is you having some idea of why you are seeking coaching and what you want to get from it.

 Some people come to me with a very clear goal, for example: “I want to get promoted at work”.
 Others may be more vague, perhaps knowing that they want to cope better or that they want to feel less stressed.

 As long as we have a general starting point, we can work together to further define your coaching objectives and help you to achieve them.

 What kinds of things can coaching help with?

-Most coaching clients will be facing personal or professional challenges, wanting to improve their performance, manage a change, or be wanting to make a change in their lives.
+Most coaching clients will be facing personal or professional challenges, wanting to improve their performance, or to make positive changes in their lives.
 The coaching process will help you to take control and move forward.